 The Bowraville Murders

-This is a 2018 update to our 2016 blog.
-The 2016 blog examined the case law and legislation about the legal debate on double jeopardy as it relates to the Bowraville Murders.
+This is a 2019 update and examines the case law and legislation about the legal debate on double jeopardy as it relates to the Bowraville Murders.

 Tragically, the source of this legal debate arises from the unsolved murders of three Indigenous children in Bowraville, New South Wales in the early 1990s.